AlgebraicJulia/Decapodes.jl/docs/src/harmonics/harmonics.md

 # Harmonics of the Sphere

 This page shows how to use Decapodes tooling to explore the harmonics of a discrete manifold.
-This isn't using any decapode specific code, but it is emblematic of a more advanced analysis you might want to do on your decapode.
+This isn't using any Decapodes specific code, but it is emblematic of a more advanced analysis you might want to do on your Decapode.

 In this case we are trying to visualize the roots of the Laplacian on a discrete manifold.